Traversing The Space Between Galaxies

 The vastness of space can be difficult to comprehend; astronomers use light-years to measure the distance between points over distances this large.
 Since nothing can travel faster than light, we use a photon of light as a reference.

 A light-year is defined as the distance covered by a photon of light traveling for a year in the vacuum of space, which turns out to be 9.46 trillion kilometers (5.88 trillion miles).
 That’s only 236 million times around Earth, no biggie.

 To put this vast distance into perspective, the distance from the Earth to our Moon is 384 402 km2, which equates to a distance of ~1.28 light-seconds.
 The distance from Earth to Mars?
 54.6 million km, a measly 3 light-minutes away.
 Our system’s nearest neighbor – the Alpha Centauri system – is 4.37 light-years away, and the distance to the center of our galaxy is a staggering 26 000 light-years.
 That’s a lot of ground (or space) to cover!

 With these distances, it seems impossible that interstellar space travel can be achieved, given the lifetime of a human, and that’s even if we could find a way to travel at the speed of light.
 But it turns out that traveling at extreme speeds unlocks a world in which common sense and intuition are thrown out the window; welcome to the realm of relativity.

-But that doesn’t stop us from traveling at 99.99999% the speed of light (if we had the means to, of course)!
-Though this wouldn’t be too much of a help, as even at these speeds, only a tiny portion of stars would be accessible within a human lifetime!
+That being said, nothing stops us from traveling at 99.99999% the speed of light (if we had access to such technology, of course)!
+Even then though, this wouldn’t be too much of a help in terms of space travel, as only a tiny number of stars would be accessible within a human lifetime!

 Wormholes and The Fourth Dimension